peacesam/thawing-dusk-6309/README.md

 $thawing-dusk-6309
-# Creates a directory for your project called "Hello-World" in your user directory
+# Creates a directory for your project called "thawing-dusk-6309" in your user directory

 cd ~/thawing-dusk-6309